 At the bottom of the Snap Controls Bar are buttons for three snap modes that are independent of each other; Snap to page border, Snap to grids, and Snap to guides.
 But to get any of the snapping modes to work, you have to first select the top Enable snapping button.

 In the above example, in addition to the Enable snapping button being selected, the

-Snap bounding boxes button is selected.
+Snap bounding boxes button is selected, and in that group, the Snap centers of bounding boxes button is selected.
 And at the bottom of the Snap Controls Bar, the Snap to grids button is selected.